British K-class submarine

-Thinking about submarines and their use at the time was still in its infancy.
+Submarines and their use at the time were still in its infancy.
 Submarines, which later acted only by stealth, are no longer expected to be within a surface warship formation.

 Design and development

 In 1913, a design outline was prepared for a new class of submarine which could operate with the surface fleet, sweeping ahead of it in a fleet action.
 It was intended that the submarines would get around the back of the German High Seas Fleet and ambush it as it retreated from the superior British Grand Fleet.

 The boats were to be 339 ft long and displace 1,700 tons on the surface.
-It was chosen not to proceed until results from trials of two prototypes, Nautilus and Swordfish, had taken place.
-Following the trials with Nautilus, the slightly smaller J class was designed with a conventional diesel propulsion system.
+It was decided not to proceed until results from trials of two prototypes, Nautilus and Swordfish, had taken place.
+Following the trials with Nautilus, the slightly smaller J class (1200 tons) was designed with a conventional diesel propulsion system.

 By the middle of 1915 it was clear that the J class would not meet expectations; the triple-screw diesel configuration could only enable them to make 19 kn on the surface, less than the 21 kn of HMS Dreadnought, which would need to be matched to accompany the fleet.
 It was judged that the only way to give submarines sufficient surface speed to keep up with the fleet was to power them by steam turbines.

 The K-class design was resurrected and 21 boats ordered in August at a cost of £340,000 each.
-Only 17 were constructed, the orders for the last four being cancelled and replaced by orders for the M class.
+These boats were ordered without performing tests beforehand with a prototype, which was the result of the country being in a state of war and the urgent need for submarines.
+Only 17 were constructed, the orders for the last four being cancelled and replaced by orders for the equally large M class.
 Six improved versions, K22 to K28 were ordered in October 1917, but only K26 was completed by the end of the First World War.